In this comparison, we will compare Shark Vertex AZ2002 with the Shark Rotator NV752 TruePet model.

 The PowerFins are not as effective at agitating carpet fibers as the traditional bristles brushroll.

 So, if you have the majority of carpets and aspire perfectly deep cleaned carpets after vacuuming, the Vertex won’t stand up to your expectations.

 The self-cleaning brushroll in Vertex removes hair wrapped around the back roller.
 If you have long-haired family members or pets who shed, this will eliminate the hassle of manually cleaning hair tangles.

-- Shark's original full-sized Powered Lift-Away.
-The pod detaches to deep-clean, hard-to-reach areas while still delivering power to keep the brushroll spinning.
+- Capacity - .88 Dry Quarts.
+Shark's original full-sized Powered Lift-Away.
+The canister detaches to deep-clean hard-to-reach areas while still delivering power to keep the brushroll spinning.

-- Anti-Allergen Complete Seal Technology and a HEPA filter trap over 99.9% of dust and allergens inside the vacuum.
+- Anti-Allergen Complete Seal Technology and a HEPA filter trap dust and allergens inside the vacuum.

 - Fingertip controls allow you to easily switch from Hard Floor to Carpet mode.

 Last update on 2021-06-22 at 15:55 / Affiliate links / Images from Amazon Product Advertising API

 Although the Rotator has lower suction and airflow, it is exceptional at removing set-in dirt and debris from carpets.
 It is a perfect vacuum if you have large carpeted areas, and deep cleaning is a priority.